Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise4.md

 * powerpc-eabi-readelf.exe
     * This tool can be used examine the structure of an ELF executable.
 This includes the ability to examine the ELF headers and ELF sections.
 * powerpc-eabi-strings.exe
+    * This tool can be used to identify the strings contained within a single file.
 * powerpc-eabi-objdump.exe
+    * This tool can used to disassemble the contents of an executable down into PowerPC machine code.

 ## Contact Details